aarongilly/aarongilly.github.io/_gillespedia/diagrams-as-code.md

 # What

 “Diagrams as Code” is exactly what it sounds like: illustrated diagrams that are created using code.

+Click the button below to see what I mean:

 ```mermaid
    flowchart LR